 Abstract

-Introduction

 Appropriate health disparity indices are fundamental to identifying inequities and disparities within geographical areas and are crucial to motivating and informing efforts to reduce and, ultimately, eliminate them.
-In the absence of publicly accessible and nationally representative individual or household level datasets, we proposed approaches to calculate and evaluate county-level disparity indices from tabulated Census Bureau datasets.

-Methods

-Using the median household income (MHI) measure for counties in New York derived from the 2015-2019 5-year American Community Survey, the disparity ratio, Gini index, and Atkinson’s index for census tract and subpopulation models were calculated.
-We evaluated percentage changes and rank order correlations of counties between the two models.
+In the absence of publicly accessible and nationally representative individual- or household-level disparity datasets, we proposed approaches to calculate and evaluate county-level disparity indices from tabulated Census Bureau datasets.
+Using the median household income as an exploratory measure for counties in New York derived from the 2015-2019 5-year American Community Survey, the disparity ratio, Gini index, and Atkinson’s index were calculated using census tract and subpopulation (i.e., race) group data within counties.
+We evaluated percentage changes and rank order correlations of counties between a census tract, alone, and census tract plus subpopulation model.
+On average, the census tract model tended to underestimate the level of disparity in a county compared to that from the model with incorporated subpopulation data.
+The rank order of the three disparity indices was highly correlated with one other and across the two models.

-Results

-On average, the census tract model tended to underestimate the level of disparity in a county compared to that from the subpopulation model.
-The rank order of the three disparity indices was highly correlated with each other and across the two models.
 The disparity indices were likely penalized by small sizes of counties or subpopulations.

-Conclusions

 Health disparity indices at the county level are urgent population health tools that could connect a missing link in the ongoing efforts to measure and improve community health.
 Not only calculating disparity indices for each county, but also quantifying the level of disparity as the changes from the census tract model to the subpopulation model would be an informative assessment of the health disparity in counties.

 Key words: health disparity; disparity ratio; Gini index; Atkinson’s index; County Health Rankings & Roadmaps, New York